hvianna/audioMotion.js/docs/user-interface.md

 + **LUMI** toggles the luminance bars effect - analyzer bars are displayed always at full-height, varying their luminance instead *(octave bands modes only)*
 + **RADIAL** displays a circular spectrum analyzer with radial frequencies *(disables both LEDS and LUMI)*

-When **RADIAL** is active, you can also configure the spinning speed.
+When **RADIAL** is active, you can also configure its spinning speed.

 #### Random Mode